gordon-cs/cplusplus-unittest/README.md

 1. Clone this repo and cd into it.
 (Special note: be sure that no directory in the path to your repo contains a space.
-If it does, Bazel will complain with anerror message and quit.)
+If it does, Bazel will complain with an error message and quit.)
 1. Run this command:

         bazel test :all